 Unlike some left-critics of Hillary, I’m sympathetic to her evolution on this issue and believe her strong Methodist beliefs (which, unlike most things, she seems not to be bullshitting about) caused genuine inner conflict.
 But I won’t begrudge those who’d prefer to vote for someone with a better record on LGBT rights.

 That said, DOMA was hardly the only “unacceptable policy” Clinton helped shape and justify.
 The pernicious effects of Clintonian welfare reform — which gutted assistance for poor families and introduced work requirements that trapped them in minimum wage, non-union jobs — and “tough on crime” measures are still being felt to this day, primarily by black and Latino populations.
-Among other things, the 1994 Violent Crime Control Act expanded the death penalty and the mass incarceration of black bodies by private prisons for profit, and Clinton had ties to private prison companies until Black Lives Matter pressured her to sever them in 2015.
+Among other things, the 1994 Violent Crime Control Act expanded the death penalty and the mass incarceration of people — many of them racial minorities — by private prisons for profit, and Clinton had ties to private prison companies until Black Lives Matter pressured her to sever them in 2015.
 I’m sorry, but you don’t get to say shit like this about urban youth: